Developing An Estate Plan That Fits Your Needs

 - Set out your medical choices and end-of-life decisions through documents such as a living will and do-not-resuscitate order

 - Plan for Medicaid eligibility or other sources of funding for long-term care

 - Provide for a disabled adult child through a special needs trust

 - Secure any veterans’ benefits you may be entitled to, including aid and attendance

 As you can see, there is no one-size-fits-all approach to estate planning.
 With so many tools and strategies available to meet your goals, it’s important to seek guidance from a trusted attorney.

 At William A. Johnson, P.A., a Florida-based estate planning and elder law firm, we can help you gain peace of mind about the future through careful estate planning.
 Our lawyer will sit down with you one-on-one, getting to know you on a personal level to better understand your unique situation and goals.
 Together, you will develop a customized plan tailored to fit your needs.

-As a Florida Bar-certified specialist in elder law with nearly 25 years of experience, attorney Johnson is well-equipped to help you navigate important estate planning decisions.
+As The Florida Bar-certified specialist in elder law with nearly 25 years of experience, attorney Johnson is well equipped to help you navigate important estate planning decisions.